Hossein-Imanpour/OSPF-ROUTING/README.md

 # OSPF Routing Project

-این پروژه یک شبیه‌سازی شبکه در نرم‌افزار **Cisco Packet Tracer** است که در آن از پروتکل **OSPF (Open Shortest Path First)** برای مسیریابی بین چندین شبکه محلی (LAN) استفاده شده است.
+This project is a network simulation in **Cisco Packet Tracer** where the **OSPF (Open Shortest Path First)** protocol is used for routing between multiple Local Area Networks (LANs).

 ---

-## 🖼️ توپولوژی شبکه
+## 🖼️ Network Topology

 <img width="1348" height="422" alt="ospf-routing" src="https://github.com/user-attachments/assets/0f418af3-f17a-4a80-9888-ea6b5cf15abf" />

 ---

-## 📌 مشخصات شبکه‌ها
+## 📌 Network Details
-در این پروژه سه شبکه محلی (LAN) طراحی شده‌اند که از طریق سه روتر به هم متصل هستند:
+In this project, three LANs are designed and connected through three routers:

 - **LAN1 (192.168.10.0/24)**
   - Laptop1 → `192.168.10.1`